rocketburst/portfolio/src/content/post/7-typescript-utility-types.md

 tags: ['typescript', 'tutorial']
 ---

-## 7 TypeScript Utility Types That Will Make Your Life Easier

 TypeScript has arguably been the greatest thing that I have ever come across as a developer because of the way it revolutionized my experience as a developer.
 I want to help make using TypeScript even better for you by showing you how to use 7 built in utility types that will make your life much easier.

 I will be using the following interface throughout the article to demonstrate the various types: